 National Multiple Sclerosis Society

-Multiple sclerosis (MS) involves an immune-mediated process in which an abnormal response of the body’s immune system causes the disease.
-In this case, the immune system attacks the central nervous system (CNS).
+Multiple sclerosis is an immune-mediated disease.
+This means that an abnormal response of the body’s immune system causes the disease.
+In this case, the immune system attacks the central nervous system (CNS) by mistake.
 The CNS is made up of the brain, spinal cord and optic nerves.